ogarcia/trellowarrior/README.md

 ```

 The first UDA `trelloid` is used to store the Trello Card ID and establish
 an equivalence between Trello Cards and Taskwarrior Tasks.
+Note that you
+never, never, never, never, (period), should edit this field.

 The second UDA `trellolistname` is used to determine the Trello List where
 the Card/Task is stored.
+You can edit this field without problems to move
+task of list.

 ### For TrelloWarrior